rachitjain123/covid19-Probabiity-Prediction/README.md

-# Prediction of probability of a person having covid 19
+# COVID 19 cluster analysis of patients and probability prediction
 - Used patients data from kaggle
 - Check [probability_prediction.ipynb](probability_prediciton.ipynb) for the implementation
 - Used kmode clustering to cluster the patients